 - 3 C Strawberries Chopped

 - ¾ C Sugar More if the filling is too tart

 - 1/8 Tsp Salt

 - ½ C Butter (1 Stick ) Plus more for the pan.

 - Pre-heat the oven to 375°F (190°C).

 - Wash and dry the strawberries and rhubarb.
-Peel off the outer skin off the rhubarb stalks (I often leave some on ) and Chop into ½ inch tick pieces.
+Peel off the outer skin off the rhubarb stalks (leave some on if you like) and Chop into ½ inch thick pieces.
 Cut the strawberries into pieces of the same size.

-- Mix cornstarch , salt and sugar.
-Place the rhubarb and strawberries in the baking dish.
+- Mix cornstarch, salt, and sugar.
+Lightly grease the insides of the baking dish.
+Place the rhubarb and strawberries.
 Sprinkle the cornstarch mix over the fruits and toss to coat.

-- Place 1 and ½ C flour in a blender bowl , add sugar, baking soda and salt to it .
+- Place 1 and ½ C flour in a blender bowl, add sugar, baking soda and salt to it.
 Pulse it once to combine.
-Add vanilla and the softened butter to it and pulse a few times until the mix begins to come together.
+Add vanilla and the softened butter and pulse a few times until the mix begins to come together.

 - Tip the bowl over the fruits and roughly spread the topping all over the fruits.

 - Transfer to the preheated oven and bake for around 40 minutes or until the fruits turn bubbly and the crumb topping begins to brown.

 - Remove from the oven and cool on the counter for 10 to 15 minutes.

 - Serve warm with vanilla ice cream / whipped cream.

 - US cup measurements used.
 1 C = 240 ml